 November 16, 2016 to February 19, 2017

-The Frick Collection presents the first exhibition on Pierre Gouthière (1732–1813), the great French bronze chaser and gilder who worked for Louis XV and Louis XVI.
-The exhibition sheds new light on the artist’s production, life, and workshop through the presentation of twenty-one objects from public and private collections.
+The Frick Collection presented the first exhibition on Pierre Gouthière (1732–1813), the great French bronze chaser and gilder who worked for Louis XV and Louis XVI.
+The exhibition shed new light on the artist’s production, life, and workshop through the presentation of twenty-two objects from public and private collections.
 Attributed with certainty to Gouthière, these works include clocks, vases, firedogs, wall lights, and mounts for Chinese porcelain and hardstone vases.
-The exhibition is organized by Charlotte Vignon, Curator of Decorative Arts, The Frick Collection.
+The exhibition was organized by Charlotte Vignon, Curator of Decorative Arts, The Frick Collection.
 Based on new art historical and technical research, the exhibition and catalogue promise to transform our understanding of one of the greatest artists of eighteenth-century France.